-Author has written 59 stories for Pretender, Lois and Clark, Forever Knight, JAG, Smallville, StarTrek: Voyager, Star Wars, Harry Potter, and Dr. Quinn Medicine Woman.
+Author has written 60 stories for Pretender, Lois and Clark, Forever Knight, JAG, Smallville, StarTrek: Voyager, Star Wars, Harry Potter, Dr. Quinn Medicine Woman, and NCIS.

 Now you, yes YOU can own an authentic duplicate of Superman's super handicape.
 It folds small without wrinkling for storage and is made from genuine, artificial simulated cloth!
 Yes, that's right, genuine, artificial, simulated cloth!
 Now yours for only 12 easy payment of only 19.95 (plus shipping and handling) Act now and you may receive a genuine simulated duplicate of Superman's super handisuit made of new artificial fibers that simulate spandex!
 (Muscles not included, does not guarantee that you will be able to fly like Superman)

 All silliness aside, I'm a FoLC (Fan of Lois and Clark) a Pretender fan, a member of DarkNN, a Mercenary (where I'm now the Merc Mommy General), and Addict by Association in Forever Knight, H/M shipper in JAG, a Star Wars fan, a Potterhead, and I've recently discovered Dr. Quinn, Medicine Woman.
 (I know, I know, I'm really late to the party, but better late than never, right?)